Skip to main content

 Exercise Group.

-Determine the exact value of each expression, expressed in radians.
+Determine the exact value of each expression in radians.

 5.